Mahmud-Araf/The_Hunt_For_Red_October/README.md

 The game has two levels till now **Easy** and **Hard** .
 Both levels are endless.

-In each level the protagonist submarine **Red October** has to avoid being hunted by enemy submarines and ships and has to shoot the enemys with torpedos and missiles to score.
+In each level the protagonist submarine **Red October** has to avoid being hunted by enemy submarines and ships and has to shoot the enemies with torpedos and missiles to score.
-The game will over when life becomes zero.
+The game will over when lives becomes zero.

 I will try to add new levels and challenges in the game in near future.